+ MRCEM Primary

 The MRCEM OSCE consists of an Objective Structure Clinical Examination of 16, eight minute stations.
 An additional one minute of reading time is provided for candidates between each OSCE station.

-Please see the MRCEM OSCE Information Pack (July 2021) for detailed information on the MRCEM OSCE examination.
+Please see the MRCEM OSCE Regulations and Information Pack (November 2023) for detailed information on the MRCEM OSCE examination.

 Membership by Examination is awarded to candidates who pass three required examination components: